 Phishers are now using some threat messages that spread havoc among users.

 - You must respond received email to avoid closure of your account etc.

-Such threat mails are false, and planned to take advantage of user’s innocence; such mails are called phishing mails that are designed to steal user secret data.
+Such threat emails are false, and planned to take advantage of user’s innocence; such mails are called phishing emails that are designed to steal user secret data.

-Cyber criminals use spoofing techniques to imitate legitimate website by applying graphics and design, but they brings you to fraud websites to steal money or details.
-Cyber criminals also use web addresses, which looks like an actual name of website address but it slightly changed like:
+Cybercriminals use spoofing techniques to imitate legitimate website by applying graphics and design, but they bring you to fraud websites to steal money or details.
+Cybercriminals also use web addresses, which looks like the actual name of the website address but it slightly changed like: